LiberTEM/LiberTEM/docs/source/contributing.rst

     $ tox -e py36

 Long-running tests such as starting a real local dask cluster are only executed if the environment variable `LT_RUN_FUNCTIONAL` is set.
-This
+This variable is set for continuous integration on GitHub.

 With bash: